IdkDwij/Termithon/README.md

 ## Compatability:

 Windows: Supports Windows 10 or 8.1

-Linux: Any Linux distro (requires python)
+Linux: Any Linux distro (requires python) (uncompiled build, don't think i'm going to compile for linux...)

-macOS: There is no current build now
+macOS: There is no current build now (yet)

 ## Contributing
 Anyone can contribute with this project!
 Just open up an issue or pull request and I will review what you will be adding/removing/changing and might add it in.